tolgakuntman/rdma-hw-pipeline/docs/project/RDMA_logic/ch1_introduction.md

 ---

+### Why Not Use Existing Protocols?

+While InfiniBand, RoCE, and iWARP are mature and widely deployed, they introduce significant complexity that is beyond the scope of this project.
+InfiniBand requires specialized hardware and switches not readily available in typical development environments.
+RoCE depends on lossless Ethernet configurations (PFC, ECN) that add network management overhead and require compatible switch infrastructure. iWARP, though more accessible over standard Ethernet, still demands a full TCP/IP stack implementation with its associated state management, congestion control, and reliability mechanisms.
+This project isolates the core RDMA concepts—queue-based submission, DMA-driven data movement, and explicit completion semantics—without the burden of protocol compliance, enabling a clearer understanding of the fundamental hardware-software interactions that make RDMA efficient by implementing a simplified RDMA-style engine with a custom header format.

+---

 ## Project Objectives

 The goal of this project is **not** to implement a full standards-compliant RDMA stack or to compete with production-grade NICs.
-Instead, the objective is to:

-**Design and validate a hardware-centric RDMA-style data path on an FPGA-based SoC**, focusing on the core mechanisms that make RDMA efficient:
+Instead, the objective is to **design and validate a hardware-centric RDMA-style data path on an FPGA-based SoC**, focusing on the core mechanisms that make RDMA efficient:

-- ✅ **Descriptor-driven execution**: Software submits work via memory-mapped queue structures
+- **Descriptor-driven execution**: Software submits work via memory-mapped queue structures
-- ✅ **DMA-based data movement**: Hardware DataMover IP orchestrates memory transfers
+- **DMA-based data movement**: Hardware DataMover IP orchestrates memory transfers
-- ✅ **Explicit completion reporting**: Completion queue entries provide status visibility
+- **Explicit completion reporting**: Completion queue entries provide status visibility
-- ✅ **Clear hardware–software contract**: Well-defined register interface and memory formats
+- **Clear hardware–software contract**: Pre-defined register interface and memory formats

 ---